llater/jsonnet-series/2-vendoring-with-jb.md

 `vendor/` will not live in version control; rather, each time local compilation takes place, if `vendor/` does not exist, it will be generated with `jb install`.

-Vendoring is imperfect as a dependenwcy management solution in many software uses cases, but for Jsonnet, vendoring is a capable and simple to understand method.
+Vendoring is imperfect as a dependency management solution in many software uses cases, but for Jsonnet, vendoring is a capable and simple to understand method.

+Have you been on Houseparty recently?
+Send your family a [Facemail](https://medium.com/@houseparty/youve-got-facemail-fdc71ef8c561)!

 #### Tags
 - Jsonnet